manuelcasanova/mapbox_practice/README.md

 Functionalities

-Delete personal message - Just inactivate and show "deleted message"
+Next:

+My account -  modify picture

+Admin rides/runs, be able to search by ride/run ID as an admin

+Search users (no muted)

+Search maps (by user, by name. no muted)

 Name: max characters
 picture: max mb
-My account -  modify picture

-Admin rides/runs, be able to search by ride/run ID as an admin Search users (no muted)
-Search maps (by user, by name. no muted)
+OAuth

+Organize backend like in casinosteps.ca